 Finally, we compared the experiences of respondents who described themselves as having more overt features of stammering, to those with more covert features.
 We found only one significant difference between these groups, which related to anxiety speaking whilst wearing a facemask14.
 Anxiety increased for the majority (54%) of respondents in the 'more overt' group when speaking with a face mask compared to without a mask.
 In contrast, for the 'more covert' group, relatively equal numbers of respondents reported that wearing a mask increased anxiety (33%), made no difference (30%) and decreased anxiety (36%).

-Since COVID-19 started, my anxiety during phone calls has :
+Since COVID-19 started, the challenges

+I have with phone calls have: